 What is a root canal?
-The most common cause of having a root canal Charlotte is having a cavity that has grown into the nerve of the tooth.
+The most common cause of having a Root Canal Charlotte NC is having a cavity that has grown into the nerve of the tooth.
 A root canal procedure removes the nerve and blood supply inside the tooth root and any infected tooth structure.
 The inside of the roots are then filled with a material called gutta percha and a crown is normally placed around the tooth to help keep the tooth from fracturing.
 Some root canals are better treated by a specialist called an endodontist.
 If your root canal cannot be treated at Southview we will refer you to a trusted endodontist / specialist.

 A root canal is a very common dental procedure.
 More than 15 million root canal procedures are performed each year.
 When you break it down per day, that is around 41,000 treatments.
 So why do some people need a root canal procedure?
 It is usually caused by a deep cavity that has grown down into the root of the tooth.
 The decay needs to be removed as soon as possible, so that you do not lose that tooth.
 With a diseased tooth, the infection runs deep into the root of the tooth by the nerve, because it is not just the tooth that is damaged.
 This causes concern for the gums, blood vessels, and connective tissues that hold up your tooth being affected as well.

 A dentist or endodontist can handle the care of a patient during a root canal treatment.
 At Southview Dentistry, we are more than experienced to handle routine root canal procedures.
 If you need a referral to a trusted specialist in more complex cases, we are happy to provide that to you.
 Compassionate and comprehensive dental care is our main goal at Southview Dentistry when we perform all our procedures, including root canals in Charlotte.

 How a Root Canal is Performed